CIHS Exhibit 2013

 No Idle Hands

-The intent of this exhibit is to present work by thrifty islanders.
-These were produced to keep warm; fashioned to decorate their homes; created for use in their labors; and, occasionally, simply to amuse themselves or their children.
-Several generations of island families are represented from the Upton quilt of 1851 to a floral quilt made by Shirley Burgess in the 1990’s for the Hinchman family.
-Now considered collector’s items, handmade decoys and baskets were created for a particular purpose; but many of our whittlers took time to fabricate objects of whimsy as well.
+The exhibit presented work by thrifty islanders, treasures preserved by the museum or shared by generous families.
+These items were produced to keep warm; fashioned to decorate their homes; created for use in their labors; and, occasionally, made simply to amuse themselves or their children.
+Several generations of island families were represented, from the Upton quilt of 1851 to a floral quilt made by Shirley Burgess in the 1990’s for the Hinchman family.
+Considered collector’s items in modern times, these handmade decoys, baskets and other items were created for a particular purpose or for the joy of whimsy as well.